 Lack of Phones

 Almost all mobile-health (mHealth) systems and remote patient monitoring require access to smartphone applications.
 However, rural populations are less likely to have smartphones than other groups.
-In 2019, only 70% of rural residents owned a smartphone, compared to 83% of suburban and urban residents.
+According to a survey by the Pew Research Center, in 2019 only 70% of rural residents owned a smartphone, compared to 83% of suburban and urban residents.
 To make rural Telehealth programs work, it is critical to allocate additional funds for necessary equipment for patients.

 Data type issues